smurmus/sondhayni.me/README.md

   an exploration of identity
 </h1>

+## 10/01/2020
+I updated the styles to be a bit less chaotic, and have tried to meet some accessibility guidelines as well as I was able, primarily around semantic HTML. also deleted a bunch of stuff I didn't need and made everything responsive (well some of it still looks not optimal. but it'll do for now.)
+Also the files and componenents are more logically organized rather than...whatever was going on before.
+I forgot images take a while to load, so I have to use the fancy gatsby pre-loader at some point for all the images I have.
+TBD.

 ## 09/30/2020
 between yesterday and today I basically redid the whole site with a vague vision of what I wanted it to be.